Oladk/Accenture-Content-Data-analysis/README.md

    - However, the "Public Speaking", "Technology" and "Education" categories have the highest positive sentiment rates.

 2. **Timing Patterns**:
-   - Peak engagement occurred on weekday mornings (9 AM–11 AM) and early evenings (6 PM–8 PM).
+   - Peak engagement occurred on Monday and Friday, early in the mornings (around 6 AM) and late at night (around 11 PM).
-   - Late-night content had lower positive sentiment.

-3. **Low-Performing Content**:
-   - Entertainment and lifestyle categories showed lower engagement and scores, often due to a lack of clear value or relevance.
+   - Positive reactions rates are highest at 9 pm .
+   - Overall, positive sentiments consistently outnumber negative sentiments.

-4. **Reaction Trends**:
+3. **Reaction Trends**:
-   - Positive reactions were more frequent for actionable and relatable content.
-   - Negative reactions correlated strongly with vague or overly opinionated posts.
+   - Content in the Public Speaking category shows a higher proportion of Positive sentiments (59.2%), while Cooking content has a significant share of Negative sentiments (32.91%).
+   - Photos consistently generate more positive sentiments but in terms of rates, the audio contents have the higher rates.

 ---